mikerenfro/nsf-proposal/README.md

  - `palatino`
  - `times-new-roman`

+Optionally, add the `tg` class option to use the TeX Gyre equivalents to Courier New, Helvetica, Palatino, or Times New Roman (seems to require LuaLaTeX rather than XeLaTeX for full functionality).

 Now write the rest of your proposal, using `\chapter` on down to `\paragraph` to break things up.
 You'll want to use the starred versions of these on the one-page project summary.
 See `nsf-demo.tex` for an example.

 ## More Details

-It uses the memoir class as its base, and supports proposals with a base font size of 10 points and higher (for the `arial`, `courier-new`, `helvetica`, and `palatino` options), or 11 points and higher (for the `cm` and `times-new-roman` options).
+This documentclass uses the memoir class as its base, and supports proposals with a base font size of 10 points and higher (for the `arial`, `courier-new`, `helvetica`, and `palatino` options), or 11 points and higher (for the `cm` and `times-new-roman` options).
 It adds a small amount of whitespace around lines at 10pt, since NSF's PDF readers will often flag a 10pt document as having more than 6 lines per inch.
-We also noticed that LuaTeX creates a slightly different line height than pdfTeX, so if you're using Overleaf, you may want to set the default engine to pdfLaTeX, or if you find a better solution that works with both engines, send me a pull request.
+We also noticed that LuaLaTeX creates a slightly different line height than pdfLaTeX, so if you're using Overleaf, you may want to set the default engine to pdfLaTeX, or if you find a better solution that works with both engines, send me a pull request.

 It disables most, if not all, of the hyperlinks in the main body of the proposal, leaving hyperlinks active in the references.

-The documentclass code is under 180 lines, including whitespace and comments, so it should be relatively readable (half of that is handling different base fonts).
+The documentclass code is around 250 lines, including whitespace and comments, so it should be relatively readable (over half of that is handling different base fonts).
 The documentclass depends on the following packages:

 - fontspec (if using LuaLaTeX or XeLaTeX)